GuanQunMu/GuanQunMu.com/index.md

+# Skills

 # Projects

 ## Designing Control System for Ion Traps & Zeeman Scan and Rabi Scan of Single Qubit
 _March, 2019 -- June, 2019 & September, 2019-- Now_

-Mang Feng's Ion Trap Group, WIPM (Wuhan Institute of Physics and Mathematics) ,CAS (Chinese Academy of Sciences)
+Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM) ,Chinese Academy of Sciences (CAS)

 ## Time Tagging of Photons from Ion Traps
  _June, 2019 -- September, 2019_

-Manas Mukherjee's Ion Trap Group, CQT, NUS (National University of Singapore)
+Manas Mukherjee's Ion Trap Group, CQT, National University of Singapore (NUS)

 ## Simulation of Surface Code and Toric Code
 _July, 2018 -- January, 2019_

-Yongjian Han's Theory Group, USTC
+Yongjian Han's Theory Group, University of Science and Technology of China (USTC)

 You can use the [editor on GitHub](https://github.com/GuanQunMu/GuanQunMu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.